Konamiman/MSX2-Technical-Handbook/md/Appendix1.md

 <p>&nbsp;</p>

 #### CNVCHR (00ABH) *1
-* **Function**: test for the graphic header and transforms the code
+* **Function**: tests for the graphic header and transforms the code
 * **Input**: A for the character code
 * **Output**:
   * the CY flag is reset to not the graphic header
   * the CY flag and the Z flag are set to the transformed code is set in A
-  * the CY flag is set and the CY flag is reset to the untransformed code is set in A
+  * the CY flag is set and the Z flag is reset to the untransformed code is set in A
 * **Registers**: AF